uknation/Yummigo-Food-Ordering-App/README.md

 - Proceed to checkout and place orders
 - View order history (planned feature)

-Admins can manage food items, restaurants, and order status (if admin panel is implemented).
+Admins can manage food items, restaurants, and order status

 ---